Classic Guest Skeptic: Dr. Pik Mukherji otherwise known as ER Cowboy on Twitter. Dr. Mukherji is an emergency physician from New York City.

 This method of ordinal analysis is similar to the IST-3 study looking at tPA at <6hrs.
 This method assumes that OR between each mRS is equal.
 While this ordinal method of analysis shows “statistical” benefit it is unclear if this translates to patient-oriented outcomes.

-This study attempts to answer whether or not lowering the BP to “normal” levels in patients with ICH improves outcome.
-They did lower the BP in the intensive group at 1 hr to 150mmHg vs. 164mmHg in the standard treatment group.
+This study attempts to answer whether or not lowering the blood pressure to “normal” levels in patients with ICH improves outcome.
+They did lower the blood pressure in the intensive group at 1 hr to 150mmHg vs. 164mmHg in the standard treatment group.
 This did not result in a difference in death, disability or safety between the two treatment groups.

 The randomization was adequate but there were some differences between the two groups.
-Patients in the intensive BP group started their treatment 20-30 minutes earlier, it more often took IV medications to reach target BP and a larger number of the subjects in the intensive group (5%) withdrew from therapy compared with the standard group (3%).
+Patients in the intensive blood pressure group started their treatment 20-30 minutes earlier, it more often took IV medications to reach target blood pressure and a larger number of the subjects in the intensive group (5%) withdrew from therapy compared with the standard group (3%).
 The investigators did not explain these imbalances adequately.

 These observed differences between the two groups may have been because the study was unblinded.
 Treating physicians and patients were aware of their assigned groups.